sap-tutorials/sap-build-process-automation/tutorials/spa-order-management-int-2-automation/spa-order-management-int-2-automation.md

-### Input/Output Parameters
+### Input/Output parameters

-Now, you have to pass data between sub-automation.
+Now, you have to pass data between sub-automations.
 You can do this by using input and output parameters.

 The web automation will get the partner name from the main automation and return the order number, price, shipping info and line item details.
 This data will in turn be passed to the excel automation.